CondorcetVote/Condorcet_Tideman_Election_Collection/README.md

 ### Detailed results and stats can be found in the [Results Output](Results_Output/) folder

 For each mod, with ranking and stats for each method and his pairwise computation..
 Stats from directly from [Condorcet PHP](https://github.com/julien-boudry/Condorcet).
-You will also find the votes in the [Condorcet aggregated format](https://github.com/julien-boudry/Condorcet/blob/master/Documentation/Election%20Class/public%20Election--getVotesListAsString.md), which are really easier to read.
+You will also find the votes in the [Condorcet aggregated format](https://github.com/julien-boudry/Condorcet/blob/master/Documentation/Election%20Class/public%20Election--getVotesListAsString.md) _(.cvotes files)_, which are really easier to read.

 _* Kemeny-Young method result & stats file are under Git LFS.
 You must download (no preview) on Github or pull from LFS with Git._